danangsw/cqrs-research/README.txt

 Useful articles related to EventFlow and DDD

 Many of the technical design decisions in EventFlow is based on articles.
-This section lists some of them.
-If you have a link with a relevant article, please share it by creating an issue with the link.

 Domain-Driven Design
 --------------------